-A recent investigation by The New York Times indicates Facebook may have given access to more data to other companies than it told everyone about.
+A recent investigation by The New York Times indicates Facebook may have given access to more data to other companies than it told anyone about.

 Is it possible that Facebook has been cheating on millions of its users worldwide and also governments and investigating agencies?
 A recent investigative report by The New York Times clearly points Facebook has been sharing more “intrusive access to users’ personal data” than it told its users or governments about.